xl4kj/doc-ci-cd-workflow-playground/docs/en/registry-catalogue.rst

      - REQUIRED.
 It MUST be set to ``JOSE``.
      - [:rfc:`7515` Section 4.1.9].
    * - **alg**
      - REQUIRED.
 A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
-It MUST be one of the supported algorithms in Section :ref:`Cryptographic Algorithms <supported_algs>` and MUST NOT be set to ``none`` or with a symmetric algorithm (MAC) identifier.
+It MUST be one of the supported algorithms in Section :ref:`Cryptographic Algorithms <algorithms:Cryptographic Algorithms>` and MUST NOT be set to ``none`` or with a symmetric algorithm (MAC) identifier.
      - [:rfc:`7515` Section 4.1.1].
    * - **kid**
      - REQUIRED.
 Unique identifier of the public key.
      - [:rfc:`7515` Section 4.1.4].
    * - **x5c**
      - OPTIONAL.
 Contains the X.509 public key Certificate or Certificate chain [:rfc:`5280`] corresponding to the key used to digitally sign the JWS.
 When the header parameter `kid` value is present, it MUST refer to the same leaf's cryptographic public key used with the X.509 Certificate.
      - [:rfc:`7515` Section 4.1.6.].
    * - **cty**
      - REQUIRED.
 It MUST be set to ``application/json``.